 - Diagnosis (unless you have supplied a good description of your illness on the form itself)

 There are time limits for filing Medicare claims.
-If you wish to seek reimbursement for Medicare costs that you paid up front, you will be required to submit your claim within one calendar year of the date the service was provided.
+If you’re filing a Medicare claim as a beneficiary, you must submit your claim within one calendar year of the date that the service was provided.
 Any claims submitted more than a year after the service was provided will likely be denied.

-Medicare Advantage Plans do not file claims directly with Medicare because Medicare pays these private insurance companies a set amount each month.
-If you are enrolled in any of the Medicare Advantage Plans you may be required to pay the full amount of any services you obtain from providers who are outside of your network.
-If you have questions about Medicare reimbursement rates and a Medicare cost, and you are enrolled in a Medicare Advantage or Medicare Part D prescription drug plan, you should contact your plan directly.
+Medicare Advantage and Medicare Part D plans do not file claims directly with Medicare because Medicare pays these private insurance companies a set amount each month.
+If you are enrolled in a Medicare Advantage plan or a Medicare prescription drug plan, you may be required to pay the full cost for any services you receive from providers that are outside of the plan’s network.
+If you have questions about Medicare reimbursement rates or costs, and you are enrolled in a Medicare Advantage or Medicare Part D prescription drug plan, you should contact your plan directly.
 If you still need help after that, you can contact a Medicare beneficiary ombudsman.

 I’m always happy to answer your questions about how Medicare works or help you find a Medicare plan.
 Learn more about me by clicking on the “View profile” link below.
 Or, use the link below to schedule a phone appointment or have me email you with more information.
 You can also compare plans on your own by using the Compare Plans buttons on this page.
 Or, for help right away, just contact me or one of my colleagues, and we can help you out.

 Call Medicare.com’s licensed insurance agents at 1-844-847-2659, TTY users 711; Monday through Friday, 8AM to 8PM ET.

 Plans and Save

 Our shoppers found an average saving of $961/year*

 Can’t Find the Answer You’re Looking For?

 - Talk to a Licensed Insurance Agent